menu close

 • Take your time

 A visit to the museum and park requires more time than you might expect.
 For the museum and sculpture garden, you will need at least 3 hours.
 Want to relax in between?
 Enjoy the peace in the sculpture garden or join one of the activities in De Hoge Veluwe National Park.
+Bring your picnic blanket for a break and lunch in between activities.
 This will make your visit a complete day out!

 • Inspiration for your day out